Meet the Fishman Winners!

 In addition to receiving $25,000, Fishman Prize winners participate in a one-of-a-kind, 4-6 week summer residency, during which they collaborate on a collection of essays about their teaching strategies, meet with luminaries throughout the education world, and explore the larger issues that shape their profession.
 Even more than the monetary award, the residency symbolizes what the Fishman Prize is all about: treating great teachers like VIPs, giving them time and space to reflect on their teaching, and ensuring their voices are heard.

 The residency typically begins in late June or early July and ends in early August, so that Fishman Prize winners are away from their classrooms as little as possible.
-Although the residency is designed to allow the winners to collaborate virtually from their homes on most days, it is a full-time commitment that includes several multi-day trips.
-In 2013, the winners spent time in New York, Chicago and Washington, D.C.
+Although the residency is designed to allow the winners to collaborate virtually from their homes on most days, it is an intensive, full-time commitment that includes several multi-day trips.
+In 2014, the winners spent time in New York, Silicon Valley and Washington, D.C.

 The residency provides a platform for the nation’s finest teachers to engage with one another deeply over a short period of time without removing them from the classrooms where they do their most important work.
 As part of this experience, TNTP challenges the winners to capture in writing some essential elements of their practice and create a window into how they run their classrooms every day.
 TNTP provides guidance and support throughout this process and publishes the winners’ essays as part of the Fishman Prize Series on Superlative Classroom Practice.